| |

 grand town.
 The In Flanders Fields Museum shows

-original films of the devastated town and the battle fields of “no-mans
+original films of the devastated town and the battle fields of “no-man's

 land” of

-the Ypres Salient, along with letters and displays evoking the time.
+with letters and displays evoking the time.
+A special card allows

-A special card allows visitors to follow the stories of individual
+visitors to follow the stories of individual

-real people.
-In connection with the museum, the Yorkshire Trench,
+In connection with the museum,

-an original
+the Yorkshire Trench, an original

 dugout intended to defend the city has been restored by archeologist